Is Padua worth visiting? Perhaps you planning a trip to Italy and are asking yourself this question.

 Adjacent to the Scrovegni Chapel, the Civic Museums (Musei Civici agli Eremitani) house a wide range of art and archaeological artefacts.

-These include works by Titian, Giorgione, Tintoretto, Veronese, Canova and other Veronese artists.
+These include works by Titian, Giorgione, Tintoretto, Veronese, Canova and other Veneto artists.
 Don’t miss the wooden crucifix painted by Giotto that once hung in the Scrovegni Chapel.

 Entry is included with your ticket for the Scrovegni Chapel.